-(Version: December 2018)
+(Version: December 2019)

 The Executive Board and Supervisory Board of Schweizer Electronic AG (hereinafter also referred to as the "company") issue the following Declaration of Compliance in accordance with Section 161 AktG with reference to the recommendations of the "German Corporate Governance Code governmental commission" and will ensure that it is published on the company's website.
-The Executive Board
+The Executive Board and the Supervisory Board of Schweizer Electronic AG issued the last Declaration of Compliance in accordance with Section 161 AktG in December 2018.
+The following notes refer to the recommendations of the German Corporate Governance Code ("Code") in the edition of 7 February 2017, which was published in the Federal Gazette on 24 April 2017 and corrected on 19 May 2017.

-The Executive Board and the Supervisory Board of Schweizer Electronic AG declare that, since the last Declaration of Compliance was issued in December 2017, the recommendations of the Code were and will be complied with, with the following exceptions:
+The Executive Board and the Supervisory Board of Schweizer Electronic AG declare that, since the last Declaration of Compliance was issued in December 2018, the recommendations of the Code were and will be complied with, with the following exceptions: